shubhamkumarsingh91-lgtm/healthcare-translator-ai/README.md

 ## 📌 Overview

+## ❗ Problem

+Healthcare claim rejections are complex, technical, and difficult to interpret.

+* Providers struggle to understand rejection reasons and next steps
+* Patients receive unclear explanations
+* Analysts spend time debugging issues manually
+* Existing systems provide raw error codes without actionable guidance

+This leads to:

+* delayed claim processing
+* increased operational cost
+* poor communication between stakeholders

+---

+## 💡 Solution

-This project started as a **Healthcare Claims Translator AI** and evolved into an **AI Claims Assistant Platform**.
+This project builds an **AI Claims Assistant** that:

+* translates claim rejection messages into structured, actionable insights
+* adapts explanations based on user role (Provider, Patient, Analyst)
+* uses a knowledge base (RAG) for grounded responses
+* integrates tools (e.g., eligibility check) for validation
+* enforces structured outputs for operational clarity

+The goal is to move from **raw error messages → intelligent, guided workflows**

+## 📌 Overview

+This project is an **AI-powered Healthcare Claims Assistant** designed to help users understand and resolve claim rejection issues.

-It translates complex healthcare claim rejection messages into **structured, actionable outputs** tailored for different roles:
+It transforms complex claim rejection messages into **clear, structured, and actionable outputs** tailored for different roles:

-* 🏥 Providers (billing workflows)
+* 🏥 Providers → operational billing guidance
-* 🧑‍⚕️ Patients (simple explanations)
+* 🧑‍⚕️ Patients → simple explanations
-* 🧠 Analysts (technical debugging)
+* 🧠 Analysts → technical debugging insights

+The system combines:

+* persona-based prompting
+* retrieval-augmented generation (RAG)
+* tool-based validation

+to simulate real-world healthcare claim workflows.

+## 🎯 Project Goal

+The goal of this project is to move beyond simple AI responses and build a system that:

+* understands claim rejection context
+* reasons through multiple conditions
+* validates information using tools
+* produces structured, actionable workflows

+This is an early step toward building a **real AI assistant for healthcare operations**, not just a chatbot.
 ---

 # 🚀 Project Evolution